jason10033/mpox-severity-score/content/home/welcome.md

 The **MPOX Severity Scoring System (MPOX-SSS)** was developed specifically for the 2022 outbreak.

-A﻿n abstract has been submitted to CROI and more information to come after CROI 2023.
+A﻿n abstract has been submitted to CROI and more information will be posted here after CROI 2023.

-D﻿ownload the MPOX severity score here